 Submit TOEFL (Test of English as a Foreign Language) scores.
 A report/recommendation from an English language institute or program within the United States will be accepted in lieu of test scores.

-Exceptions to the admissions procedure are limited and based on specific criteria as identified in SBTAE Policy: V. B. 1.
-Admissions.
+Exceptions to the admissions procedure are limited and based on specific criteria as identified in TCSG Procedure: V. B. 1.
+Admissions Requirements.

 See the list of approved agencies by the Technical College System of Georgia here.

 Students who have completed admissions requirements may register for an online course through their program advisor after verifying the hardware and software requirements.
 For more information regarding online courses, contact the Director of Online Instruction at 229-217-4227 or program advisor.

 Senior Citizens: Residents of Georgia who are 62 years of age or older are eligible for a tuition waiver at the standard rate of tuition.
 Proof of age must be presented at registration to receive the standard tuition waiver.
 All fees will be assessed.
 Admission under this provision is granted on a space available basis and does not apply to continuing education classes.